eigenbom/inlined_vector/README.md

+# Note

+This code has been merged into [utils](https://github.com/eigenbom/utils).
+Please go there for the latest updates.

 # Inlined Vector

 A c++11 vector-like data structure that stores elements internally.
 It can grow beyond its capacity, in which case it becomes a wrapper around std::vector.